jgruber/f5-appsvcs-demo/static/ISC_API_Gateway.md

 The same declaration can be issued to multiple remote BIG-IP hosts by changing the `targetHost`, `targetUsername`, and `targetPassphrase` attributes and issuing the same request to the AS3 Container.

+**Note:** *The declaration is maintained in the AS3 Container, the declared state is implemented on the remote BIG-IP.* When our customers use the AS3 container, they can get the advantages of the simplified declarative AS3 API without the need to deploy the AS3 iControlLX extension on fleets of BIG-IPs.

 **Step 4.
 Remove an AS3 declaration from a remote BIG-IP**

 To remove our deployed declaration from our remote BIG-IP, issue a `POST` request with the `remove` action to the AS3 Container.
 We will include our `targetHost`, `targetUsername`, and `targetPassphrase` attributes to remove the declaration from the correct remote BIG-IP.